IndiePass/indiepass-android/README.md

 - Some browsers (e.g. the default browser on LineageOS), won't allow Indigenous to listen to the callback to verify the authorization code.
-  Install a browser like Firefox (any flavor) so you can login.
+  Install a browser like Firefox (any flavor) so you can sign in.
 - When your account requires 2FA, put the apps in split screen mode, see https://github.com/marksuth/indigenous-android/issues/210